mluchettii/mkdocs-material-mluchetti/docs/docs/web-servers/npm.md

 Proceed to log in using the initial default credentials:

-!!! note "Initial default credentials"
+!!! info "Initial default credentials"

     * **Email**: admin@example.com
     * **Password**: changeme